Open Data Hub logo

 podmonitor.monitoring.coreos.com/istio-proxies-monitor created

-Viewing metrics for the single model serving platform
+Viewing model-serving runtime metrics for the single-model serving platform

-When a cluster administrator has configured monitoring for the single model serving platform, non-admin users can use the OpenShift web console to view metrics.
+When a cluster administrator has configured monitoring for the single-model serving platform, non-admin users can use the OpenShift web console to view model-serving runtime metrics for the KServe component.

 Procedure